Phil Garner: Detroit Tigers

 In 2000, Garner was hired to manage the Tigers, in their inaugural season at Comerica Park after being a candidate to manage the Chicago Cubs.
-The Tigers were in contention for the American League Wild Card berth for much of the season but faded and finished 79-83.
-Garner didn't manage a winning season in his years in Detroit, owing to a lack of competitive payroll, and when his 2002 team began the season 0-6, he and general manager Randy Smith were fired, with Luis Pujols as Garner's replacement.
-Pujols would lose 100 games in his only season.
-Garner was the fastest manager fired to start a season since Cal Ripken Sr. of the 1988 Baltimore Orioles.
+The Tigers were in contention for the American League Wild Card berth for much of the season but faded and finished 79–83.
+Garner did not manage a winning season in his years in Detroit, owing to a lack of competitive payroll, and when his 2002 team began the season 0–6, he and general manager Randy Smith were fired, with Luis Pujols as Garner's replacement.
+Pujols would lose 100 games in his only season managing the team.
+Garner was the manager soonest to be fired to start a season since Cal Ripken Sr. of the 1988 Baltimore Orioles.
 Garner was only the second manager to manage ten consecutive years where his team had a losing record.

 Houston Astros

 The 2004 season was different for Garner.
-After the Houston Astros had a mediocre start under then-manager Jimy Williams having a 44–44 record in the first half of the season, Garner was brought in after the All-Star break to replace Williams.
-General manager Gerry Hunsicker was cited as saying the team believed that Garner would provide "decisive action" as a manager that could provide a spark to a team mired in hitting woes and an abundance of expectations with their free agent signings (Roger Clemens and Andy Pettitte) that offseason.
+After the Houston Astros had a mediocre start under then-manager Jimy Williams, having a 44–44 record in the first half of the season, Garner was brought in after the All-Star break to replace Williams.
+General manager Gerry Hunsicker was cited as saying the team believed that Garner would provide "decisive action" as a manager who could provide a spark to a team mired in hitting woes and an abundance of expectations with their free-agent signings (Roger Clemens and Andy Pettitte) that off season.

-Undaunted, he led the Astros to a National League Wild Card berth, going 48-26 with Garner at the helm.
-The Astros won a total of 92 games and clinched a Wild Card berth on the final day of the season.
+Undaunted, he led the Astros to a National League wild card berth, going 48–26 with Garner at the helm.
+The Astros won a total of 92 games and clinched a wild card berth on the final day of the season.
 The Astros won the 2004 National League Division Series over the Atlanta Braves after having lost to them in the postseason three times from 1997 to 2001, and it was their first postseason series victory in franchise history.
 They met the 105-win St. Louis Cardinals in the National League Championship Series.
-The Astros led the series 3-2 going into St. Louis, but they lost Game 6 and 7 in late innings to lose the series.
+The Astros led the series 3–2 going into St. Louis, but they lost games 6 and 7 in late innings to lose the series.

-The team experienced another slow start in 2005, losing 30 of their first 45 games, but made a run once again late in the season and came back to win another National League Wild Card, bolstered by the pitching talents of Clemens and Pettitte, to go along with 20-game winner Roy Oswalt.
-This time, Houston would beat the St. Louis Cardinals in the National League Championship Series in six games, with Oswalt the series MVP, and win the pennant only to be swept by the Chicago White Sox in the World Series.
+The team experienced another slow start in 2005, losing 30 of their first 45 games, but made a run once again late in the season and came back to win another National League wild card, bolstered by the pitching talents of Clemens and Pettitte, to go along with 20-game winner Roy Oswalt.
+This time, Houston would beat the St. Louis Cardinals in the NLCS in six games, with Oswalt the series MVP, and win the pennant, only to be swept by the Chicago White Sox in the World Series.